nhatnam1507/leetcode/88-merge-sorted-array/NOTE.md

-We start from last of nums1 array
+We start from last of `nums1` array.
 We will have 3 pointer:
 - The `last` point to last of nums1 array.
 This pointer is where we will put the value into.
 It's value should be `m + n -1`
 - The `i` point to the last member of `nums1` array.
 Here it's value should be `m - 1`
 - The `j` point to the last member of `nums2` array.
 Here it's value should be `n - 1`